La Palma (Roque de los Muchachos)

 Can I see satellites from La Palma (Roque de los Muchachos)?

 Yes — and far more than you can from a city.
-The ISS and Tiangong are visible from everywhere, but La Palma (Roque de los Muchachos)'s Bortle 2 sky unlocks the Hubble Space Telescope, all six AST BlueBird satellites, and individual Starlink satellites that are simply invisible against a lit urban sky.
+The ISS and Tiangong are visible from everywhere, but La Palma (Roque de los Muchachos)'s Bortle 2 sky unlocks the Hubble Space Telescope, AST's BlueBird satellites, and individual Starlink satellites that are simply invisible against a lit urban sky.
 Use the live pass times above to plan your session.

 What satellites are unique to dark skies at La Palma (Roque de los Muchachos)?

-At Bortle 2, all six AST BlueBird satellites become reachable naked-eye targets — something no city observer can achieve.
+At Bortle 2, AST's BlueBird satellites become reachable naked-eye targets — something no city observer can achieve.
 Individual Starlinks in their operational shells are also visible, whereas from a city you only see the bright post-launch trains.
 Hubble (mag 1.5) is another dark-sky exclusive: easily found here, nearly impossible from suburbs.

 What is the best time of year to observe at La Palma (Roque de los Muchachos)?